-Now, on to the other question of the difference between RD/RDNs and Nutritionists.
+The difference between RD/RDNs and Nutritionists.
 While RD/RDNs and nutritionists often have similar goals – to help people eat a healthier diet and maintain a healthier lifestyle –there’s often a large difference in the level of education and clinical training.
-RDNs must meet very specific requirements set forth by the Commission on Dietetic Registration (CDR) and the Accreditation Council for Education in Nutrition and Dietetics (ACEND) which at this time includes a BS or MS degree in nutrition, dietetics or nutrition sciences from an accredited program; completion of a supervised practice/dietetic internship (hands-on training in hospitals, nursing homes, outpatient clinics, etc.) and successful completion of a national registration exam administered by CDR with continuing education requirements.
+RDNs must meet very specific requirements set forth by the Commission on Dietetic Registration (CDR) and the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+At this time, the requirements include a BS or MS degree in nutrition, dietetics or nutrition sciences from an accredited program.
+This is also called a Didactic Program in Dietetics (DPD) and must meet a tightly defined curriculum.
+After finishing the DPD, future RDNs next complete a 1200 hour supervised practice/dietetic internship.
+This is hands-on, clinical training under the supervision of an RDN preceptor.
+This training takes place in hospitals, nursing homes, outpatient clinics, and other settings.
+Finally, to become an RDN you need to then successfully complete a national registration exam administered by CDR with continuing education requirements.

 In the words of the Academy of Nutrition and Dietetics “all registered dietitians are nutritionists but not all nutritionists are registered dietitians.”

 The next time you want to consult someone about weight loss, healthy eating or other nutrition questions you have, call an RD or RDN.
 We practice evidence-based nutrition, and our clinical and science-based training sets us apart.
 If you want to find an RD/RDN in your area, visit: https://www.eatright.org/find-an-expert.